polalagi-dev/NorthlinkModerationBot/README.md

 Reminder: This isn't the complete version of the bot, nor can you use the bot.
 This has progress of the bot's development.

+This is licensed under Apache 2.0 License, see the [raw LICENSE](https://raw.githubusercontent.com/polalagi-dev/NorthlinkModerationBot/master/LICENSE) or [LICENSE](https://github.com/polalagi-dev/NorthlinkModerationBot/blob/master/LICENSE) file for more information.